KevinQian97/Semantic-Error-Correction/README.md

 ## Dependency
 The code relies on Fairseq and OpenNMT for training, please download them and put it under this folder.
 You can find the training code in utils folder.
+Also, we need to thanks for the open-sourced code from microsoftopensource(https://github.com/microsoft/IRNet).
+We used part of their code in our project.
 - [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py)
 - [Fairseq](https://github.com/pytorch/fairseq)
-Also, we need to thanks for the open-sourced code from microsoftopensource(https://github.com/microsoft/IRNet).
-We used part of their code in our project.

-## Data Preparation
-If you want to reproduce our results on AI City Challenge or train the model by yourself, please download the data set from: (https://www.aicitychallenge.org/2020-data-and-evaluation/) and put it under the folder datasets.
-Make sure the data structure is like:
-* ELECTRICITY-MTMC
-  * datasets
-    * aic_20_trac3
-      * test (test folder)
-      * eval
-      * validation (validation folder)
-      * cam_timestamp
-      * cam_loc
-      * cam_framenum
-      * train (train folder)

-## Performance
+## Results

 The validation results are listed under folder logs.